-If an applicant, or any other person, is dissatisfied with the administration of the New Colombo Plan Scholarship Program they can raise their concerns with the Commonwealth Ombudsman.
+If an applicant, or any other person, is dissatisfied with the administration of the New Colombo Plan Scholarship Program they can raise their concerns with the Commonwealth

+Ombudsman.
 The Ombudsman will generally prefer that the Department be given an opportunity to deal with the complaint in the first instance.

-The Commonwealth Ombudsman may be contacted by telephone on 1300 362 072, email at ombudsman@ombudsman.gov.au, or by post at:
+The Commonwealth Ombudsman may be contacted by telephone on 1300 362 072 (International +61 2 6276 0111), email at ombudsman.gov.au, or by post at: